km1tch/BoxChooser/docs/01-auth-setup.md

 ./tools/auth list
 ```

-Shows all stores that have passwords configured.
+Shows all stores with authentication configured, including their admin emails.

-### Verify a Password
+### Verify a PIN

 ```bash
 ./tools/auth verify 1
 ```

-Prompts for the password and verifies it's correct.
+Shows store info and prompts for the PIN to verify it's correct.

 ### View Audit Log